typescript-cheatsheets/react/docs/basic/getting-started/class-components.md

 ## Typing getDerivedStateFromProps

 Before you start using `getDerivedStateFromProps`, please go through the [documentation](https://reactjs.org/docs/react-component.html#static-getderivedstatefromprops) and [You Probably Don't Need Derived State](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html).
-Derived State can be easily achieved using hooks which can also help set up memoization easily.
+Derived State can be implemented using hooks which can also help set up memoization.

 Here are a few ways in which you can annotate `getDerivedStateFromProps`